 - When the roof is closed, the place feels like an aquarium.
 While future retractable roof stadiums came with windows and large hangar-like doors that let it natural light, this one did not.
 When it’s shut, the outside world is shut out.
 Given Toronto baseball weather doesn’t really kick in until mid-to-late May, that could mean a lot of dreary closed roof games.

 - It was the last of the multipurpose stadiums built.
 Sightlines weren’t built solely to accommodate baseball.
+While this will be fixed with renovations, until then, this score stands.

 - In the 100 and 500 levels, the seats are small.
 If you’re wearing a jacket and you’re more than 150 pounds, you’re squeezed into the seats.
 Only Fenway feels more crammed.
 And because they’re so close together, most lack cupholders.